ahmadreza-smdi/Advertisement-Optimization/README.md

 put the .bin file in root of the project so the project could run

-NOTE: Dont forget to build your data base.
+NOTE: Dont forget to build your data base.\n
-NOTE: Running the project would need at least 8 GB of ram and after the project's run it need 3 GB continuously to maintain the running so it will take like 20 min to run the project
+Running the project would need at least 8 GB of ram and after the project's run it need 3 GB continuously to maintain the running so it will take like 20 min to run the project

+NOTE:this website only works with PERSIAN language
 ## Built With

 * [Python](https://www.python.org/) - Programming language